testcontainers/testcontainers-java/docs/features/configuration.md

         ✔ File should be mountable
         ✔ A port exposed by a docker container should be accessible
 ```
 It takes a couple of seconds, but if you want to speed up your tests, you can disable the checks once you have everything configured.
-Add `checks.disable=true` to your `$HOME/.testcontainers.properties` to completely disable them.
+Add `checks.disable=true` to your `testcontainers.properties` in your [configuration directory](#configuration-locations) to completely disable them.

 ## Customizing images